ktjayamanna/leetcode-cpp/README.md

 - How to utilize default arguments to avoid reinitialization in recursive functions: recursion/default_argument.py
 - How to apply recursion for Linkedlist operations: recursion/linkedlist_ops.py
 - How to iterate using recursion: recursion/create_linkedlist.py
+- How to iterate using array slicing: recursion/traversing_arr_by_slicing.py

 Common Ops:
 - Number to digits: common_ops/convert_num_to_digits.py